 Luckily, there are many quick, easy ways to manage your energy use during the hottest time of the year.
 Just find a few that work well with your home needs.
 Then, incorporate them into your daily routine.

 On milder Texas days, you can switch off your heating, ventilation, and air conditioning (HVAC) system and open a few windows instead.
 On hotter days, we recommend you wait until the evening or night when the temperature drops before turning off your air conditioner.

 Whenever you make meals using your stovetop or oven during the summertime in Austin, TX, it heats up your kitchen.
 For this reason, you’re more likely to run your AC when you might not need it.
 Instead, take advantage of your outdoor grill or barbecue.

 Fans are an excellent way to fill in for your central air system on temperate days.
 Unlike your Air conditioning system, fans use considerably less electricity, ultimately saving you money.
 In order to get the most out of your fans, place them in front of windows or cooler areas of your home like the basement, and use them to funnel air into other parts of your home.

 Heat gain coming through your windows can rapidly raise the temperature in living areas.
 In order to minimize its effects you can get some protection from blinds or curtains.
 Even when your AC system is running, with the help of shades you can prevent it from overworking itself.

 Insulate to Stay Cool

 Don’t let the cool air get away from you!
 Gaps in your windows panes, thin walls, and spaces under your doors allow air to escape.
 That means your AC will need to cycle more to maintain proper temperature.
-Insulation, door sweeps, and caulk are your friend.
-You can also have a AC Pros specialist perform an energy assessment.
+Insulation, door sweeps, and caulk are your friends.
+You can also have an AC Pros specialist perform an energy assessment.
 Using thermal technology, he or she can pinpoint hot spots that need attention.

 Upgrade Your Thermostat